Szaki73/Video-Generator-Application/DOCUMENTATION.md

     level=logging.ERROR
 )`

-This i for logging errors in the error.txt.
+This is for logging errors in the error.txt.

 ### Fields

-- self.lidar_path = "": holds the Lidar Input Path
+- self.input_entries = []: Holds the inputs text fields.
-- self.input_path = "": Holds the Input Path
+- self.input_buttons = []: Holds the browse buttons for the inputs.
 - self.inputs = []: Holds all of the input path.
 - self.output_path = os.path.join(base_path, "output"): Holds the output path, on default it points to the output folder.
 - self.output_name = "output": The output video name: on default it is `output`
-- self.row = 3: number of rows in the gird, 3 on default.
+- self.row = 4: number of rows in the gird, 3 on default.
-- self.columns = [3, 3, 3]: number of column for each row in the gird, each is 3 on default.
+- self.columns = [4, 4, 4, 4]: number of column for each row in the gird, each is 3 on default.
 - self.framerate = 15: the video framerate, 15 on default.
 - self.start_frame = 0: start frame of the video, it is 0 on default which means the first frame.
 - self.end_frame = 0: end frame of the video, it is 0 on default which means the last frame.